electric-sql/electric/docs/integrations/backend/phoenix.md

 ### Migrating in production via the Proxy

-With the above configuration in place, the [example code from the Phoenix](https://hexdocs.pm/phoenix/releases.html#ecto-migrations-and-custom-commands) and [the EctoSQL docs](https://hexdocs.pm/ecto_sql/Ecto.Migrator.html#module-example-running-migrations-in-a-release) will just work.
+With the above configuration in place, the [example code from the Phoenix](https://hexdocs.pm/phoenix/releases.html#ecto-migrations-and-custom-commands) and [the EctoSQL docs](https://hexdocs.pm/ecto_sql/Ecto.Migrator.html#module-example-running-migrations-in-a-release) will just work and apply migrations through the proxy in development and production.

 ## Event sourcing